jeremytammik/tbc/a/1879_au_roundtable_not.md

 A We exposed full read-write access to material properties; the material components come from another team and are shared across products; we had plans to change this, they did not happen; maybe take another look now?
 Sorry for these decisions ging back and forth...

-Q Ivo Lafeber: there are several workarounds for the selection changed event; will this event be added in the Revit API?
+Q Ivo Lafeber: there are several workarounds for the selection changed event; will this event be added to the Revit API?

-A Sasha: We were actually working on such an event, but it produced far too many false positive calls.
-We may take another look.
+A Sasha: Revit produces many false positive calls; we were actually working on an event a while, but considered the output to be unacceptable.
+It may be time to review this again.

 Q Question #2, Olli Kattelus: AFAIK a tap element cannot be re-connected to design duct etc. once disconnected.
 You must create a new instance to re-connect.
 True?
 Possible to improve?
 I tried, and I couldn't figure out a anyway...
 Workarounds?